-1. EM Wholefoods Hemp Protein Powder (in our store)
+1. Curavita Organic Hemp Protein (in our store)

 Gluten and dairy free, vegan and vegetarian.
 As with all hemp foods, it’s rich in essential amino acids and omega 3 fatty acids.

-The packaging of this product is appealing.
-Really simple in a black zip lock pouch and in particular the quality of the pouch material seems particularly sturdy.
+Packaged in really simple in a black zip lock pouch and in particular the quality of the pouch material is particularly sturdy.

 It has the similar nutty taste that hemp protein powder is known for.
-In particular is seems to mix really well into shakes and the find powder does not clump like we’ve seen some others do before.
+In particular it mixes really well into shakes and the fine powder does not clump like we’ve seen some others do before.

 Bulk Nutrients have been around a long time and have a great reputation, so it’s now surprise that their hemp protein powder is of super high quality.
 It’s 100% organic and Australian grown, although we didn’t find a “certified organic” label on the packaging.

 They now have 2 flavours, and we only noticed this after sampling the raw protein powder.
 It’s pleasant enough, but is a little more bitter than some others, but does have a slightly nutty taste also.
 Therefore we would recommend this brand we used in a smoothie or shake or added to other dishes.
 They have a cool recipe recommendation section on their site and recommend dishes such as spread, protein balls, pizza bases, and cookies.